Cardiovascular Surgery – Dilip Nath, MD – $13,000

 Orthopedic Surgery – Benjamin Martin, MD – $15,550

 Fractures of long bones (the tibia and humerus to name a few) in children is common.
 Most of these fractures do not require surgery but do require cast immobilization.
 Throughout the healing process, frequent X–‐rays are taken of the child’s fractured bone to ensure the fracture 4 maintains alignment and that it heals in the appropriate position.
 The drawback to this conventional process of multiple X–‐rays is exposing the pediatric patient to ionizing radiation.
-The Orthopaedic and Sports Medicine Clinic at Children’s National Health System believes it is possible to use DXA scans (typically used to measure bone density) to assess the long bone fracture alignment.
+The Orthopaedic and Sports Medicine Clinic at Children’s National Hospital believes it is possible to use DXA scans (typically used to measure bone density) to assess the long bone fracture alignment.
 DXA Scans use ionizing radiation at a much lower dose, exposing the patients to far less radiation over the course of the fractured bone’s treatment and healing.
 The study will assess the clinical feasibility, accuracy and safety of DXA scans.
 It has the potential to lead to a change in the clinical assessment of these factures and decrease the pediatric patient’s exposure of radiation.

 Nursing – Eileen Waters, BS, RN – $2,000